Julius F. Soti

 Against| Read My Position

-Voted against allowing extreme risk protection orders/a "red flag law" (HB 106), voted against expanding background checks for firearms (HB 59), voted against banning firearms in school zones (HB 32), voted against a 3-day waiting period for firearm purchases (HB 76), and voted against reporting some mental health records to the federal background check system (HB 1711).
+Voted against allowing extreme risk protection orders/a "red flag law" (HB 106), voted against expanding background checks for firearms (HB 59 and HB 56), voted against banning firearms in school zones (HB 32), voted against a 3-day waiting period for firearm purchases (HB 76 and HB 56), and voted against reporting some mental health records to the federal background check system (HB 1711).